harsh-dataportfolio/Hospitality-dashboard-Power-Bi-/README.md

 ## 📊 Key Insights
 1. **Overall Performance**
-   - Mumbai properties stand out as the top performers across revenue, RevPAR, occupancy, ADR, DSRN, realization, and cancellations.
+   - Mumbai properties stand out as the top performers across KPI's like revenue, RevPAR, occupancy, ADR, DSRN, realization, and cancellations.
 They also hold the highest customer rating (~4.3).
 However, with a low rating of (~2.3) also present, there is an opportunity to Improve guest experience to further strengthen Mumbai’s leadership position.

 2. **Revenue Distribution**
    - Business category hotels contribute ~62% of total revenue, while Luxury accounts for ~38%.